Santa Teresa, Costa Rica

 Cost of Living Santa Teresa

-Santa teresa is ranked in the top 37 percent of the least expensive cities and towns in the world, and 3 out of 9 – but nonetheless, the recent influx of tourists, digital nomads and businesses has driven living costs up.
+Santa Teresa is ranked in the top 37 percent of the least expensive cities and towns in the world, and 3 out of 9 – but nonetheless, the recent influx of tourists, digital nomads and businesses has driven living costs up.

 The estimated monthly living costs for a single person is around $655 exclusive of rent.
-If you’re travelling with family, then you can expect to spend around $2,350, including leisure activities and a couple of meals and drinks out here and there.
+If you’re traveling with family, then you can expect to spend around $2,350, including leisure activities and a couple of meals and drinks out here and there.

 Responses